Portrait of a Graduate

 What does a PCA Graduate look like?

-At PCA we use the metaphor of a portrait to explain the qualities we hope to develop in each of our students!
+PCA uses the metaphor of a portrait to explain the qualities desired for each one of our students!
 We pray that every PCA student will embody the qualities we envision when we think of what a future PCA graduate will look like.
-Although the primary molder of these “portraits” or students are the parents, the school’s influence plays a significant part.
+Although the primary molders of these “portraits” or students are the parents, the school’s influence plays a significant part.
 What qualities does PCA aspire to produce in its students?

 - Reverence For God

 "The fear of the Lord is the beginning of wisdom, and the knowledge of the Holy One is insight." -Proverbs 9:10

 Reverence for God is the beginning point of wisdom.
 Without reverence and recognition of God, education essentially is secular.
 Learning to think and discern as a mature believer in Christ is undergirded by authentic respect and love for our Lord.